Popular Subject Areas

 If you are pursuing a career in education or teaching, the Education in a Multicultural Context program at the ISA Study Center allows you the opportunity to take education-specific courses alongside an educational internship component.
 During the semester you will intern as an English assistant at a local school for two hours a week gaining hands-on experience working with students and faculty.
 You will be required to enroll in the Second Language Acquisition: Theory and Practice course that will help you learn to lesson plan, create an E-portfolio, review the latest material published in the field of TESOL, and more.
 The rest of your classes can be selected from the full course offering in ISA's International Studies, Business & Spanish Language semester/year program.

 Upon arrival, you will take a Spanish language placement exam.
 This exam will indicate your language proficiency level, and will determine the courses in which you will be eligible to enroll.
-Courses are taught by host university faculty and are taken with other ISA students.
+Courses are taught by Universidad Internacional Menéndez Pelayo faculty and are taken with other ISA students.

-If you are at the advanced level, you may add an intensive 2 week session as a preface to the semester program at the ISA Study Center.
+If you are at the advanced level, you may add a two-week intensive Spanish language course as a preface to the semester program at the ISA Study Center.

 A Spanish student visa is required for programs over 90 days and obtaining one may require out of state travel.
 Please contact the appropriate program manager for more information pertaining to the process of acquiring a Spanish student visa.